1. How do I begin the enrollment process?

 9. What is an Individual Program Plan (IPP)?

-An individualized document which includes specific information on the child; i.e. medical information, background information and previous services, past, present, long term goals and short term objectives.
+An individualized document that includes specific information on the child; i.e. medical information, background information and previous services, past, present, long term goals and short term objectives.
 The goals and objectives component of the IPP provides a functional, working document that guides the team's work with the child.
 This document is developed collaboratively with the parents and the therapy/education team.